Online Digital Media Degree

 Need skills?
 Here’s an overview of what you can expect to learn:

 First-year courses in the AOS in Digital Media program help you develop a foundation of digital design skills.
 You will focus on industry-standard imaging software, essential 2D design techniques, and the basics of Web publishing.
 A solid skill set in visual design will bring sophistication to your multimedia coursework in year two.

 In the second year of the online Digital Media degree, you will challenge yourself to think in three and four dimensions, tackling coursework in important multimedia topics.
 Digital Media majors learn video production and editing, 2D and 3D animation, motion graphics, and more, all with intensive hands-on projects that build your portfolio.

-Digital Media majors are expected to develop the ability to:
+Digital Media majors develop the ability to:

 - Create sophisticated, appropriate color palettes and use color and contrast effectively in their work.

 - Design and lay out typography for readability, impact, or expression.

 - Create drawings in traditional media that show a command of proportion, perspective, and value contrast.